gicmo/bolt/README.md

 sysfs and exposes devices via D-Bus to clients.
 It also has a database of previously authorized devices (and their keys) and will, depending on the policy set for the individual devices, automatically authorize newly connected devices without user interaction.
+The daemon supports syncing the devices database with the pre-boot access control list firmware feature.
+It also adapts its behavior when iommu support is detected.

 boltctl - command line client
 -----------------------------